minetest/minetest/doc/menu_lua_api.md

     registered in the core (possible in async calls)
 * `core.get_cache_path()` -> path of cache
 * `core.get_temp_path([param])` (possible in async calls)
-  * `param`=true: returns path to a temporary file
+  * `param`=true: returns path to a newly created temporary file
-    otherwise: returns path to the temporary folder
+  * otherwise: returns path to a newly created temporary folder

 HTTP Requests